 They weren’t kidding when they called these things “giant”.
 It’s as big as my forearm!
 See what I mean by half a prawn being enough for one person?
 Had we done that, then we may have had room for some scarlet prawns or carabineros which are another specialty at Cervejaria Ramiro.

 Ordering seafood often makes me nervous because prices are usually marked as “per kg” or “market price”.
 The bill can sometimes be surprising, even shocking, so we were speculating how much our bill would amount to after this seafood feast.
 EUR 500?
 EUR 1,000??

 As it turns out, not nearly as high as I thought – EUR 394.69.
 And keep in mind that there were six people in our group.
 Pictured above are dishes for just three people, so this bill is actually for twice the amount of food.
 That comes out to about EUR 66 per person, which certainly isn’t cheap, but not bad at all considering how much seafood we had.
 We were all stuffed to the gills!

 If you think percebes are a little unconventional, then how about having a steak sandwich for dessert?
 Yes, that’s right.
-At cervejaria-marisqueiras, it’s customary to end a seafood meal with a prego or Portuguese steak sandwich.
+At cervejaria-marisqueiras, it’s customary to end a seafood meal with this Portuguese food favorite known as the prego or Portuguese steak sandwich.

 The concept may seem odd to foreigners, and the reason why they do it isn’t exactly clear, but some locals believe it’s to soak up all the alcohol you’re bound to drink at a cervejaria.
 Others think it’s to fill you up if an expensive seafood meal wasn’t enough to completely satisfy your hunger, which makes sense because they do something similar in Japan when they offer you a bow of rice or porridge at the end of a kaiseki meal.
 In any case, whoever said that obviously didn’t order the giant tiger prawns!